 With so many factors to consider for proper bird bath placement, it may be impossible to find one perfect location that suits the bath exactly.
 Instead, compromise on different factors to find the best possible place, but always keep birds' best interests and safety in mind.

-Birders can easily take steps to make the most of every bird bath and to make each one attractive and inviting to birds…
+Birders can easily take steps to make the most of every bird bath and to make each one attractive and inviting to birds.

 - Place a bath in a garden or flowerbed where splashes and spills can help keep plants watered and conserve water use.
 Be aware that bird feces can accumulate around a bath, however, which can change the soil's acidity and make it less suitable for some delicate plants.

 - Opt for partial or dappled shade to help regulate the water temperature.
 This will also create changing shadows and sparkles on the water's surface that can help attract birds as they notice the water.

 - Keep the bath out of reach of pets and children, not only to keep the birds safe, but to prevent exposure to feces, bacteria, algae, and other materials that may be dangerous.

 - Position the bath under a gutter or downspout, or in reach of automatic sprinklers that can help keep the water moving and keep the basin more easily refilled.

-- Use multiple bird baths in different locations to meet birds' different needs for bathing and drinking and attract even more backyard species.
+- Use multiple bird baths in different locations to meet birds' different needs for bathing and drinking and attract even more species.

 Just as it can take time for birds to discover a new bird feeder, birds will not necessarily flock to a new bird bath as soon as it is filled.
 By positioning the bath in a safe and attractive location, however, it is possible to encourage even more birds to use it, and birds and birders alike will get years of enjoyment from the bath.